hotosm/tech-feedback-review/Submissions/edidiong.asikpo.md

 ## Synthesis

 Keeping in mind that the goal was to understand how HOT collects, implements, and provides technical support for its users, community, and contributors.
-This synthesis of this research is broken down into three sections.
+This synthesis of this research is broken down into two sections.

 ### What did participants think of HOT's process of collecting feedback?

 **What they liked:**
-Participants explained that they liked how feedback was collected by the HOT community.
-The methods of collecting data they've seen include but are not limited to Github, Slack, Emails and during After Action Report (AAR).
+Participants explained that the  methods of collecting feedback in HOT include but are not limited to Github, Slack, Emails and during After Action Report (AAR) and they liked it because they got a response on their issues on time.

 **What they didn't like:**
-No participant explicitly said they disliked HOT's means of collecting feedback.
+There isn't a formal/centralized way of collecting feedback to aid more transparency.
+As we deal with more mapping projects, the need for formalizing feedback is necessary for work prioritisations.
+At this point, there is no one common standard for the feedback collection process.
+That is; feedback comes in through multiple channels and is mostly prioritised based on the current work focus.
+As far as there are no prior /standard agreement timelines for delivery, attending to feedback is purely based on the availability of the tech personnel and the criticality of the issue.

+According to one of the participants, there is no way for everyone else in my team to know that I am working on a feedback or technical support request except I announce it during our team meetings or a request comes through a shared mail ID for the tech team.

 ### What did participants think of HOT's process of implementing feedback and providing Technical Support?